milesoberstadt/better-motivation/README.md

 Instead of just blocking this content, I decided I could make something better.
 Something that reminded me to smile and to keep me moving through my search, as unpleasant as it was.
 I was bored and needed some kind of distraction from the grind of job hunting, so I made this.

+It was a really fun excuse for writing a Chrome Extension, something I had been meaning to try for a while.

 [comparison]: https://raw.githubusercontent.com/milesoberstadt/better-motivation/master/comparison.png "Comparison of before / after Better Motivation Extension"